2.9 Academic Standing and Financial Aid Satisfactory Academic Progress

 Part 1.
 Introduction

-Measurement of student satisfactory academic progress toward achievement of an academic award is an important activity in higher education.
-Measurement provides feedback to students and ensures responsible action by colleges and universities regarding effective use of state resources.
+Measurement of student progress toward achievement of an academic award is an important activity in higher education.
+Measurement provides feedback to students and ensures responsible action by colleges and universities regarding effective use of state and federal resources.

-Student academic progress must also be monitored to ensure effective and responsible management of federal and state student financial aid.
+Student academic progress must also be monitored to ensure compliance with student financial aid regulations.
 Students within the Minnesota State Colleges and Universities are often enrolled in more than one institution and they frequently transfer.
 Therefore, college and university financial aid satisfactory academic progress policies should be as uniform as possible, consistent with individual college and university missions.

 Part 2.
 Definition

-Attempted credits and grades earned that are not used in the calculation of a student’s grade point average.
-Also known as academic renewal, academic forgiveness, and fresh start.
+Attempted credits and grades earned that are not used in the calculation of a student’s grade point average (GPA) in an evaluation for academic standing.
+Also known as academic amnesty, academic forgiveness, academic renewal, and fresh start.

-College and university policies may provide for reinstatement to enroll in classes following academic suspension under conditions different from those required for financial aid reinstatement.
+Colleges and universities may provide for reinstatement to enroll in classes following academic suspension under conditions different from those required for financial aid reinstatement.

 Related Documents: